 But, over the years, I have moved away from the big brands and have increasingly searched out for those, say, little independent cafes, the friendly man serving at the local store, the quirky independent bookshops that also sell hats, etc.: something deliciously different, yet resonant at the same time.

 I acknowledge they have their place, so please don’t feel I am totally anti-brand.
 I am not throwing out the baby with the bathwater, so to speak.

-When we brand our businesses as solopreneurs, we effectively are packaging our identity up into a combination of logos, fonts and colours and an online expert-driven presence, labelling it as our brand label to define us, or how we want to be perceived.
-We are influenced by our comparisons with our peers and also the overwhelming tips and advice attacking us from every angle:exhausting.
+When we brand our businesses as solopreneurs, we effectively are packaging our identity up into a combination of logos, fonts, and colours and an online expert-driven presence, labeling it as our brand label to define us, or how we want to be perceived.
+We are influenced by our comparisons with our peers and also the overwhelming tips and advice attacking us from every angle: exhausting.
 It may leave us finding it difficult to be confident in our brand and be true to our nature.

 The consequences of personal branding